Contents

 Set up Approval Limits

 Approval limits define who needs to approve a purchase.
-Depending on your needs, you could have a simple or complicated process.
+Depending on your needs and inventory management data, you could have a simple or complicated process.

 For example – You can have a self-approval limit of $250, and any purchase over that amount must be approved.